SyedAfrozPasha/Javascript/README.md

   5. **String**: It is a sequence of characters enclosed in single or double quotes.

   6. **Symbol**: Its used in ES6 and next version.
 Its not fully supported by older browsers.
+It is a data type whose instances are unique and immutable.

 * **_Operators:_**